lizhanmit/learning-notes/spark-note/spark-note.md

 4. Get value: `nErrors.value`

+##### Accumulator Update

+- For action operations, accumulator updates in each task will only be applied once even if the task restarts.
+- For transformation operation, each task’s update may be applied more than once if tasks or job stages are re-executed.

 ---

-### Caching
+### Caching / Persisting

-- By default, each job re-processes from HDFS.
+- By default, each transformed RDD may be recomputed each time you run an action on it.
+- Cache or persist datasets in memory on nodes.
+- Future actions are faster (often by more than 10x).
-- `<rdd_var>.cache()`
+- `<rdd_var>.cache()` for default storage level - `MEMORY_ONLY`.
-- Lazy
+- Or `<rdd_var>.persist()` with a specified StorageLevel parameter.
+- Spark removes cached data automatically in a least-recently-used (LRU) fashion.
+- Or use `<rdd_var>.unpersist()` if you want manually.

 When to cache data:

 - When doing data validation and cleaning.
 - When querying a small “hot” dataset.
 - Cache for iterative algorithm like PageRank.
 - Generally, **DO NOT** use for input data as input data is too large.

+#### Storage Level

+- `MEMORY_ONLY` is the 1st choice.
+- `MEMORY_ONLY_SER` is the 2nd choice.
+(Java and Scala)
+- **DO NOT** use disk unless computing datasets are expensive, or amount of the data is large.
+Recomputing a partition may be as fast as reading it from disk.

 ---

 ### Shuffle

-- Shuffle moves data across work nodes, which is costly.
+- Shuffle moves data across worker nodes, which is costly.
+- It involves disk I/O, data serialization, and network I/O.
+- It generates a large number of intermediate files on disk.

 - Use minimal shuffle as possible and do them in late stages for better performance.
 - **DO NOT** use `groupByKey() + reduce()` if you can use `reduceByKey()`.